|Galileo awaits its chance to fly. Image credit: NASA.|

 A fault that took place within 100 seconds of planned SSME cutoff — for example, one that caused loss of control 420 seconds after launch at 353,700 feet of altitude and at a speed of 20,100 feet per second — would result in an impact far downrange because the Shuttle Orbiter would be accelerating almost parallel to Earth's surface when it occurred.
 McRonald calculated that Orbiter breakup would take place at 165,000 feet and the Galileo/IUS combination would break up at 155,000 feet.

 McRonald found (somewhat surprisingly) that, in such a case, Galileo's RTG cases might already have melted and released their GPHS modules by the time the Jupiter spacecraft and its IUS disintegrated.
-He estimated that the RTGs would melt between 160,000 and 151,000 feet of altitude.
+He estimated that the RTGs would melt between 160,000 and 151,000 feet about the Earth.
 Impact would occur about 1500 miles from Kennedy Space Center in the Atlantic west of Africa.

 Impact points for accidents between 460 seconds and SSME cutoff at 510 seconds would be difficult to predict, McRonald noted.
 He estimated, however, that loss of control 510 seconds after liftoff would lead to wreckage falling in Africa, about 4600 miles downrange.